Tuần Châu: Tourism

 Tuần Châu Island can be reached via the 2-km cement road from the mainland.
 The construction of this road was undertaken by Tuan Chau 5-star yacht company and officially started on February 28, 1998.
 Investments have been poured into the island to create a modern tourist resort.
 It includes attractions such as the dolphin, sea lion, and performing-seal club, animal circus club, golf course, cultural-sports center, beach, rural market, ornamental fish lake, villas in Hill 1 and Hill 2, guesthouses, five 80-room villas by the beach.
 The ensemble of five restaurants and one round house built in the pagoda motif can serve up to 500 guests at a time.

 From 2014, there is another way to reach Tuan Chau Island from Hanoi that is a direct flight from Hanoi to Tuan Chau Island, Halong Bay by seaplane of Hai Au Aviation.
 The flight allows you to enjoy a bird's eye view of the thousands of limestone karsts jutting up from the jade green waters and see remote fishing villages before landing at Tuan Chau Island Marina.

 The Marina

 The pier of Tuần Châu island hosts only 10% of all boat companies cruising on Halong bay and provides cruisers with cafés, souvenir shops, and daily entertainment shows with young local dancers performing modern dances.
 Some boat companies also offer private lounges for their passengers awaiting boarding time.
 Tuần Châu island is at present constructing a much larger marina integrated in a touristic resort that should be completed in years to come.

 In 2004, Miss Vietnam was held there.
-In 2005, Tuần Châu was where "Vietnam: The Island of Mr. Sang" episode of Anthony Bourdain: No Reservations was filmed.
+In 2005, Tuần Châu was where the "Vietnam: The Island of Mr. Sang" episode of Anthony Bourdain: No Reservations was filmed.
+This is also the place where Carnaval Ha Long 2022: Color of Wonder took place with many interesting activities.